HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

         where:

-        -   isam\_server is the host name of the Security Access Manager server.
+        -   isam\_server is the host name of the Security Verify Access server.
         -   WebSEAL\_instance is the name of the instance of the WebSEAL server that is configured to manage Connections; for example: default.
         -   ic-bypass-acl is the name of the access control list that you defined [earlier](t_secure_with_tam.md#ToDefineTheAccessControlListEnterT).
         For example: